 Narrative flow is essential to the experience of Juicebox and our user-centered design.
 As a user interacts with a Juicebox application, they are continually making decisions about what they would like to see in the data, what relationships are most important to them between segments and tables, and what details they need to make informed decisions.
 All of these complex interactions are done behind the scenes as Juicebox provides that infographic-type feel in a web-based format.

 Can you think of a situation where you need to deliver data to an audience of users?
 Maybe it is customer reporting or a data model that needs a user interface for people who are not data savvy.
 In recent months we have made it even more easy for you to get started with Juicebox.
 Through our Guided Design Process you can see your data in Juicebox and give access to 10 users so that they can experience the ease of navigating through your data in a narrative flow.
-To learn more about Juice's Guided Design Process, download our information sheet below.
+To learn more about Juice's Guided Design Process, check out our resources page.